 Add-On Modules

 Demandbase's product suite is modular.
 The core ABM platform is one thing.
-Advertising, Sales Intelligence, and Data modules each carry their own price tags.
-According to RB2B's analysis, visitor deanonymization alone can cost $60,000 per year, personalization runs $30,000 to $60,000, and advertising modules start at $60,000 plus your media budget on top.
+Advertising, Sales Intelligence, and Data modules each carry their own price tag, and Demandbase publishes none of them.
+Advertising also carries a media budget on top of whatever the module costs.

 A team that starts with "just the ABM platform" often discovers within six months that the features they actually need live in a different module, triggering a mid-contract upsell conversation.